pieartsy/DiscoElysiumTwineMacros-Fork/README.md

 # DiscoElysiumTwineMacros-Fork
-Fork of [apeper's](https://github.com/apepers/DiscoElysiumTwineMacros) Disco Elysium Twine Macros (from the repository of the same name, and the updated repository here: [link](https://github.com/apepers/SweeterKindOfFire).
+Fork of [apeper's Disco Elysium Twine Macros](https://github.com/apepers/DiscoElysiumTwineMacros) (from the repository of the same name, and the updated repository here: [link](https://github.com/apepers/SweeterKindOfFire)).

 This is the most updated version that actually works!
 In this branch, I will give thorough documentation and explanation of how the code works.
 Note: a lot of the phrasing here is taken from apeper's wordings in her repository's documentation, with edits to reflect the edits I made for my fork.